 PALS Chapter 8: Tachycardia Practice Test

-This causes two main problems: the ventricles cannot fill, so cardiac output is lowered; the coronary arteries receive less blood, so supply to the heart is decreased.
+This causes two main problems: the ventricles cannot fill, resulting in lowered cardiac output; the coronary arteries receive less blood, thereby decreasing supply to the heart.
 There are several kinds of tachycardia, which can be challenging to differentiate in children on ECG due to the elevated heart rate.

 PALS Chapter 8: Tachycardia Practice Test